dhansel/IECDevice/README.md

 See the [IECDevice Class Reference](#iecdevice-class-reference) section below for a detailed description of these functions:

 ```
-IECBasicSerial::IECBasicSerial() : IECDevice(3, 4, 5)
+IECBasicSerial::IECBasicSerial() : IECDevice(6)
 {}
 ```
-The class constructor must call the IECDevice() constructor which defines the microcontroller pins (ATN=3, Clock=4, Data=5) to which the IEC bus signals are connected.
+The class constructor must call the IECDevice() constructor which defines the device's address on the IEC bus (6).

 ```
-int8_t IECBasicSerial::canRead(byte devnum) {
+int8_t IECBasicSerial::canRead() {
   byte n = Serial.available();
   return n>1 ?
 2 : n;
 }
 ```
-The canRead(devnum) function is called whenever data is requested from the device.
+The canRead() function is called whenever data is requested from the device.
 For this device we return 0 if we have nothing to send.
 This will cause a timeout error condition on the bus (there is no provision in the IEC bus protocol for the computer to ask a device whether it has data to send at all).
 On the computer side this will set bit 1 of the status word (i.e.